adlesh/IntegerFileSorter/README.md

                   {default=100}

 ## Sorting Files:
-> Sorting files creates a new file with the integers on each line sorted from
+> Sorting files creates a new file with the integers on each line sorted
 > from least to greatest.
 This file is stored under the original file's name
 > with a _'-sorted'_ tag added before the format suffix